Let me just get this out there:

 Step 3.
 With an electric mixer, cream the butter and sour cream at low speed; add the sugar, eggs, and vanilla & mix until combined.
 It's okay if it's a little lumpy as long as no butter chunks are visible.

 Step 4.
 Gradually add the flour mixture to the sour cream mixture, mixing until well combined.
 Dough will be sticky.
-If cookie dough is too thick for your mixture to handle, you can stir it by hand with a wooden spoon.
+If cookie dough is too thick for your mixer to handle, you can stir it by hand with a wooden spoon.

 Step 5.
 Divide dough onto two pieces of plastic wrap; flatten dough, wrap tightly, and refrigerate until chilled, 1-2 hours.